jceelen/strava-windsurf-data/readme.md

   * Fix performance or load: Timeout: https://www.strava.com/api/v3/activities/1211919367?include_all_efforts at callStrava(Strava:58)
     * Fix that script finishes if there is a time-out
     * Maybe split up the calls?
 10 rows, 10 rows etc?
-  * Les times updating markup
+  * Less often updating markup

 ## Notes